ashuparmarjain/themoview/README.md

   -3.Uploaded to github

 ###Brownie Points
-  -Authentication - Used guest session so that user can rate a movie.
+-Authentication: Used guest session so that user can rate a movie.
-  -Observables & RxJS -
+-Observables & RxJS:
-  -Universal (Server Side Rendering) -
+-Universal (Server Side Rendering):
-  -Setup & Deployment - Is deployed at heroku  http://themoview.herokuapp.com/
+-Setup & Deployment: Is deployed at heroku  http://themoview.herokuapp.com/ -Dependency Injection:
-  -Dependency Injection -